bagustris/disertasi-ser/s3_note.md

 - **Multi-language emotion recognition based on acoustic and non-acoustic feature**
 - A study to construct affective speech translation

-fix: Speech emotion recognition from acoustic and contextual feature
+Fix: **Speech emotion recognition from acoustic and contextual feature**

-###
+---
-idea: correlation study of emotion dimension from acoustic and text feature
+to study: correlation study of emotion dimension from acoustic and text feature

 ---
 7.11.2017